NAT Explained: What It Is and Why It’s Important in Networking

 Example: Static NAT (Conceptual Explanation)

-In a simple scenario, you have a web server on the inside network (private IP address of 192.168.1.100) and a public IP address (203.0.113.50) that you own.
-You configure a static NAT entry so that all traffic to 203.0.113.50 is forwarded to 192.168.1.100.
+In a simple scenario, you have a web server on the inside network (private IP address of 192.168.1.100) and a public IP address (203.0.113.50) that you want to use to access the internal server.
+You create a NAT rule that maps 203.0.113.50 to 192.168.1.100.
 This allows external clients to reach the internal web server via a consistent public IP address.

 Example: Dynamic NAT (Conceptual Explanation)